rocklyve/master-thesis/meetingNotes/meeting_06_16_23.md

 3D Prints:
 - AirPods design ready
-- 3d Back case is ready as well
+- 3d Back case is ready

 ### TODO:

 Finalize everything

+### Questions: What to do with PCB?